 The primary purpose of John Lyon’s Foundation is the advancement of education for children.
-A part of the ethos of the School is that access to education should not be limited to those who can afford fees, so we take substantial steps to ensure access is widened to include many boys who would not otherwise benefit from the education that we offer.
+A part of the ethos of the School is that access to education should not be limited to those who can afford fees, so we take substantial steps to ensure access is widened to include many pupils who would not otherwise benefit from the education that we offer.

-Charitable giving is an important part of the School ethos and the School supports a number of charities each year, raising substantial sums of money and giving regular generous donations to organisations such as Harrow Foodbank.
+Charitable giving is an important part of the School ethos and the School supports a range of charities each year, raising substantial sums of money and giving regular generous donations to organisations such as Harrow Foodbank.

 Our Public Benefit Objectives